Economics (ECO)

 This course covers economic analyses, management issue, and decision making in the sports and entertainment industries.
 Topics include: production and distribution in the film industry; industry structure and costs in the music business; cable television services; operation and valuation of amusement parks; employment in professional sports; sports franchises as profit-making firms; and the public finance of sports stadiums.
 The course is geared towards students who have some interest in future consulting or employment in sports or entertainment industries.

-Prerequisites: ECO 105 and ECO 106 or permission of the instructor.
+Prerequisites: ECO 105 and ECO 106 with minimum grades of D.

 ECO 296K Topic: Mathematical Economics II (3 credits)